rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

              x n5:s
 ```

-The basic approach to determine all the top-level nodes of a section is to start
+The basic approach to determine all the top-level nodes of a section is
-with a node that is associated with a given section.
-This initial node then
+to start with a node that is associated with a given section.
+This initial
-allows to determine the first top-level node (e.g. `n3`) of the section.
-That
+node then allows to determine the first top-level node (e.g. `n3`).
+That is,
-is, because the initial node is a descendant of that initial top-level node,
+because the initial node is a descendant of that first top-level node, which
-which (by definition) is the top-most node that belongs to the same section.
+(by definition) is the top-most node that belongs to the same section.

 Next, an algorithm would have to detect all those siblings that are subsequent
 to `n3` (e.g. `n4`, `n5`).
 This process is straight forward, as one would only